redis/docs/content/commands/ts.queryindex/index.md

 title: TS.QUERYINDEX
 ---

-Get all time series keys matching a filter list
+Get all time series keys matching a filter list.
+Note: all matching keys will be listed, whether or not the user has read access.

 [Examples](#examples)